Greenhouse Fall Tour: DIY & Vintage Inspired

 Planning Area

-Here you can see the primitive desk where I’m keeping a record of what I’m planting and what I hope to add next year.
+Here, you can see the primitive desk where I keep a record of what I’m planting and what I hope to add next year.

 Other DIY Projects for The Greenhouse

 Here, you can see two more DIY projects that we’ve added to the DIY Greenhouse.
-The potting table is made from windows that were not needed in the construction of the greenhouse and two porch posts from another project.
-You can see how it was constructed here.
+The potting table is made from windows that were no longer needed in the greenhouse’s construction and two porch posts from another project.
+You can see how we made the DIY potting table.

-Vintage tool boxes, copper watering can and a diy cloche will make room for plants in the coming months.
+Vintage tool boxes, a copper watering can, and a diy cloche will make room for plants in the coming months.

 The DIY Greenhouse Tour at Night